 ‘Some candidates do let themselves down by not selecting the best example of the skill we’re asking about,’ says Suzie.
 ‘Pick examples with an end result and something in which we can follow the whole story through.
 Sometimes we ask candidates during interviews to tell us about a time they’ve come up with a “thinking outside of the box” idea.
 The candidates who stand out are those who go on to explain what they did with that idea and the impact that it had.’

 Barratt wants… leadership potential (more than work experience)

 The selection process is designed to assess your leadership potential.
-The initial online personality questionnaire is designed by psychologists to identify whether you have the leadership capabilities required by Barratt; it tells you whether they suggest you proceed with the application.
+The initial online personality questionnaire is designed by psychologists to identify whether you have the leadership capabilities required by Barratt.
 The assessment centre is also designed to tease out your leadership potential.

 But note that the emphasis is on your future potential.
 ‘We assess leadership behaviour,’ says Suzie.
 ‘How you go about building relationships, how you communicate with customers and your peers, and how you motivate yourself to achieve personal goals tell us a lot about your ability to lead.
 You don’t have to have been president of a student society to show us you can be a good leader.’

 In fact, your leadership potential counts for more than any industry-related work experience you may have.
 ‘Of course it’s an advantage if you have work experience relevant to your preferred discipline,’ says Suzie.
 ‘But, even with an entire CV full of relevant work experience, you won’t be offered a position unless you demonstrate high leadership potential.’

 For the same reason, Barratt doesn’t assess your technical knowledge, even if you have a technical degree.
 ‘If you have the right non-technical skills, we can teach you the technical knowledge,’ says Suzie.